-“The whole point of the rule is that you can’t ‘debank’ a sector,” Acting Comptroller Brian Brooks said during a media briefing.
+“The whole point of the rule is that you can’t ‘debank’ a sector,” Acting Comptroller Brian Brooks said during a media briefing announcing the proposal.
 “You can be in a line of business or not.
 But if you’re in a line of business, you can’t say I’m making it available to the public except for oil companies or except for agricultural businesses or except for family planning.
 The core principle here is the right to be treated as an individual, not just as a member of a group.”

 An “individual” could be a consumer, but for the most part the rule relates to businesses that a bank would deal with.